-There’s a light vanilla flavor that makes it super delectable, and the nutmeg adds just enough spice to make it memorable.
+And there’s a light vanilla flavor that makes it super delectable.

-This may not be one you want to order on a busy night at the club, but for relaxed, lazy Saturdays at home, it’s pretty perfect.
+This isn’t one to order on a busy night at the club, but for relaxed, lazy Saturdays at home, it’s pretty perfect.

 16. Sidecar Cocktail

-If you’re looking for a classic cocktail that has a light sweetness to it, give the sidecar a try.
+If you’re looking for a classic cocktail with a light sweetness, give the Sidecar a try.

-The sugared rim adds a hint of sugary sweetness to every sip, while the triple sec (or other orange liqueur) adds in a bit of tang, as well.
+The sugared rim adds an extra hint of sugary sweetness to every sip, while the Triple Sec adds a bit of citrusy tang.

 17. Mulled Wine

 Not a fan of eggnog during the holidays?
 Then maybe this mulled wine recipe is more your style?